openseattle/convictionvacation/CONTRIBUTING.md

 ## Where can I go for help?

-If you need help, you can ask questions and reach out on our [Slack workspace].
-TODO: add link?
+If you need help, you can ask questions and reach out on our [https://join.slack.com/t/convictionvacation/shared_invite/zt-fe7strhi-luiuDZn2qgs889gbfGvhcQ].

 ## What does the Code of Conduct mean for me?